 Front Panel Connectors

-- Power and Hard Drive Activity LEDs: These connectors link the small LED lights on the computer case to the motherboard.
-The power LED indicates when the computer is on, while the hard drive LED blinks or lights up when the hard drive is being accessed.
+• Power and Hard Drive Activity LEDs: These connectors light up LEDs on the case to show when the computer is on and when the hard drive is being used.

 CMOS Clear and BIOS Flashback Buttons